Ficool

 "Grimm," he finally said, his voice barely a whisper.
 "I've heard the name.
 Your grandmother… she knew more than she let on."
 He ushered her inside the cabin, a dimly lit space filled with dusty tomes and strange artifacts.
 The air was thick with the scent of old paper and incense.

-"Tell me everything," he said, his eyes fixed on hers.
+"Tell me everything," he said, his eyes fixed on me.
 "Start from the beginning."
-His voice has a deep demand tone.
+His voice has a deep, demanding tone.

-Solstice recounted her discovery of the map, the mysterious voice in her head, and her grandmother's cryptic stories.
-As she spoke, Leo listened intently, his expression growing increasingly grave.
+I recounted everything up to the discovery of the map, the mysterious voice in my head, and my grandmother's cryptic stories.
+As I spoke, Leo listened intently, his expression growing increasingly grave.

 "The map… it leads to the Nexus," he said, his voice low.
 "A place of immense power, but also great danger.
 An ancient evil slumbers there, an entity known as the Shadow Weaver.
 If it awakens, it will plunge the world into darkness."

-Solstice stared at him, her mind reeling.
+I stared at him, my mind reeling.
 "The Shadow Weaver?
 But that's just a myth… a story to scare children."

 Leo shook his head.
-"Myths are often rooted in truth, Solstice.
+"Myths are often rooted in truth, Sol.
 The Shadow Weaver is real, and it is stirring.
-Your arrival here… it's no coincidence.
+Your arrival here… It's no coincidence.
 You are a descendant of the Sun Goddess, Solara.
 Your blood holds the key to either sealing the Weaver away forever or unleashing it upon the world."
-His gaze never leave Solstice eyes.
+His gaze never leaves my eyes.

 "And you?"
-Solstice asked, her voice trembling.
+I asked, my voice trembling.
 "What's your role in all of this?"

-"I am a descendant of the Guardian," Leo replied, his expression hardening.
+"I am a descendant of the Protectors of the vile," Leo replied, his expression hardening.
 "A warrior tasked with protecting the Nexus.
 For generations, my family has stood watch, waiting for the day the Shadow Weaver would threaten to rise again."
-He put his hand on an old katana, and looks back at Solstice.
+He put his hand on an old katana with black runic sigils engraved on its surface and looked back at Solstice.

 "So, we're… destined to do this together?"
 Solstice asked, her voice filled with a mixture of fear and determination.